selwynpolit/demo2/book/constitution.md

 3. **Solidarity and Shared Responsibility**
     - Policies and actions are designed to strengthen global partnerships and contribute to the collective well-being of all nations, recognizing our shared challenges and responsibilities.

-Below is a proposed clause that you can integrate into your reimagined constitution.
-It ensures that all government functions, laws, and civil institutions operate on secular principles while safeguarding the right of individuals to freely practice their faith in their private lives.

 ### Article X: Secular Governance and Separation of Religion